-- If cataloging is disabled, enable it in the Backup cataloging option (Options > Machine options). - Run the full cataloging manually by clicking Catalog now.
-For the Data view, only the backups stored on the selected vault will be cataloged.
+- If cataloging is disabled - On a managed machine: Enable cataloging in the Backup cataloging option (Options > Machine options). - On the management server: Enable cataloging by modifying the Windows registry. - On the storage node(s): Enable cataloging by modifying the Windows registry. - Run the full cataloging manually by clicking Catalog now.
+For the Data catalog, all backups stored in the managed vaults will be cataloged.
+For the Data view tab, only the backups stored on the selected vault will be cataloged.
 The backups that have already been cataloged, will not be cataloged again. - Since cataloging a large number of backed up data may take a long time, you may prefer to use the Archive view of the respective vault.
 For more information about using the Archive view, see "Browsing the vault contents and data selection" in the "Working with vaults" (p.
-151) section.
+183) section.